 Testing is a high-stakes event for students and for teachers and so we want our students to do their best.
 At the same time, our students want to show us their best work.

 Another factor to remember is that our students’ test results matter for our jobs, because our supervisors are looking over our shoulders to see how students are progressing.
 Compounding the issue is that we are not always in control of the way our students are tested as those tests often come from the math department, an outside consultant, or even from a statewide testing agency.

 That brings up the conflict I know I often feel: How much time do I spend teaching math test-taking strategies as opposed to focusing on the content.
 Am I teaching to the test?
 How important is that?

-With the advent of the Common Core Math Standards and their Standards for Mathematical Practice, there are now “constructed response” items that focus on problem solving, reasoning and modeling; multiple-choice questions with more than one correct response; and other type of items that we teachers never saw on a test when we were students.
+With the Standards for Mathematical Practice, there are now “constructed response” items that focus on problem solving, reasoning and modeling; multiple-choice questions with more than one correct response; and other type of items that we teachers never saw on a test when we were students.

 That’s why we do have to focus on test-taking strategies for students, and I feel better about it when I remember that we are teaching them about problem solving, reasoning and modeling.
 For that reason, I am want to explore math test-taking strategies for elementary and middle school students.

 Within each strategy, you will find downloads and other resources you can use in your classroom or bring to a professional development session or team meeting with your colleagues.
 Each of the downloads can be found in my FREE Math Test-Taking Strategies Kit.

 The Math Test-Taking Strategies Kit is filled with resources to help your elementary students answer various question types and manage test anxiety.
 The printable worksheets included in the kit will address:

 Today’s multiple-choice items are much more sophisticated than those most of us took as students.
 Certainly, the standard strategies apply to that we learned: